Pebble-Toad/NLP-Project/README.md

 # Anime_Classifier
-This is a respository for Group 9 where we develop an anime rating classifier based on synopsis
+This is a respository for Group 9 where we developed an anime rating classifier based on text within the synopsis

 animes_df2.csv is the dataset used